miklevin/MikeLev.in/_posts/2023-03-05-consulting-with-the-new-bing-on-how-to-go-viral.md

 headline: "Creating Viral Content: 6 Tips for Success"
 description: This blog post provides advice on how to create content that will go viral, from using visuals and interactive content to understanding the target audience.
 I researched six articles on the topic, covering topics such as quality content, platform optimization, and evoking high-arousal emotions.
 This post is a great resource for anyone looking to create content that will have an impact.
 keywords: consulting, Bing, go viral, visuals, interactive content, target audience, quality content, platform optimization, high-arousal emotions, longform content, Excel, Google Sheets, Python, Linux, LinkedIn, YouTube, Reddit, create content, viral content, strategies, optimize, understanding, works best
-categories: google, linux, python, youtube, success, panda, bing
+categories: success, bing, python, linux, google, panda, youtube
 permalink: /blog/consulting-with-the-new-bing-on-how-to-go-viral/
 layout: post
 group: blog